peterhinch/micropython-vs1053/ASYNC.md

 successfully tested MP3's having a 256Kbps rate and VBR files which have a slightly higher rate.

-The VS1053 can support lossles FLAC files with a plugin.
+The VS1053 can support lossless FLAC files with a plugin.
 However the data rate for FLAC files is about 1Mbps which would give an overhead of 222ms/s or 22.5%.
-This is the irreducibile overhead caused by bus transfers, and takes no account of the Python code.
-FLAC playback from the SD card may be impossible.
-The twice as bad WAV format is even more suspect.
+This is the irreducible overhead caused by bus transfers, and takes no account of the Python code.
+FLAC playback proved impossible even on a Pyboard - the synchronous driver should be used.

 ## 6.2 Test results